Home / Blogs & Insights / MVP vs Full Product Development

 • a simple but usable experience

-• a way to measure behavior
+• a way to measure user behavior

 • clear success metrics before launch